Your monthly pledge: A lifeline for animals. START NOW!

 Pigs also show empathy for each other.
 When they watch their friends suffer, they show clear signs of distress.
 When their friends are happy, they wag their tails in celebration!

-Pigs are smart animals that can understand and respond to how others see things.
+Pigs are smart animals that understand and respond to how others see things.
 This is called perspective-taking.

 And just like humans experience different moods throughout the day, pigs tend to feel more optimistic or pessimistic as their moods ebb and flow.